caligari87/ObAddon/readme.md

 ## Community
 Currently, the Oblige community resides on an unofficial Discord server since the official forums were shut down.
 You may join us at the following link:

+If you wish to more directly participate in ObAddon's development, the project is completely open to contributions from simply new prefabs to new script modules!

 [**Unofficial Oblige Discord**](https://discord.gg/dfqCt9v)

 ## Download